lemotdesign/one-click-hugo-cms/site/content/found-termites/_index.md

       Click **here** more information about how to check and treat trees & stumps for termites
     imageUrl: img/termites-in-a-tree-stump-3.jpg
     heading: Termites in Trees - What should you do?
+  - heading: Where do Termites come from?
+    text: >-
+      ## Termites: A Sudden Home Invasion

+      Recently, your bathroom door was in perfect condition, with no signs of damage.
+However, now you find the timber deteriorating, crumbling, and flaking.

+      In areas like the Gold Coast, termites are always on the hunt for cellulose materials to consume and bring back to their colony.
+Without proper protection, your home can quickly become a target for these voracious pests.

+      Read more: **How and why do Termites suddenly appear out of nowhere**
+    imageUrl: img/termites-can-appaer-from-anywhere.png
 ---